 PRACTICE AREAS:INTELLECTUAL PROPERTY LITIGATION

-David A. Neal is an associate of Beus Gilbert McGroder PLLC, a premier boutique law firm concentrating on High Stakes Litigation, Real Estate and Zoning Law, and Plaintiffs Catastrophic Injury & Wrongful Death.
-Mr. Neal is a member of the firm’s Plaintiffs Commercial Litigation Practice.
+David A. Neal is an Associate of Beus Gilbert McGroder PLLC, a premier boutique law firm concentrating on High Stakes Litigation, Real Estate and Zoning Law, and Plaintiffs Catastrophic Injury & Wrongful Death.
+Mr. Neal is a member of the firm’s Commercial Litigation practice.

 During law school, Mr. Neal worked as an intern for the Honorable Kathleen O’Malley at the U.S. Court of Appeals for the Federal Circuit and the Honorable Kent A. Jordan at the U.S. Court of Appeals for the Third Circuit.

-Prior to law school, Mr. Neal worked as an engineer for almost a decade.
-Some of his areas of focus include designing electronic packaging for RF components and participating in testing of ordnance for solid rocket motors.
-His master’s work was focused on error correction coding and his PhD dissertation focused on temperature-emissivity separation of hyperspectral images.
-During his PhD candidacy, he also worked on projects related to MIMO tracking systems and random number generators.
+Before law school, Mr. Neal worked as an engineer for almost a decade.
+Some of his areas of focus include designing electronic packaging for RF components and participating in the testing of ordnance for solid rocket motors.
+His master’s work was focused on error correction coding and his Ph.D. dissertation focused on the temperature-emissivity separation of hyperspectral images.
+During his Ph.D. candidacy, he also worked on projects related to MIMO tracking systems and random number generators.

 Community and Philanthropy